zhjgithub/arcade-game-clone/README.md

 When have selected a character, use the arrows on keyboard to move the character and avoid the bug enemies.

-Arrive the river will win.
+Arrive the river will add 10 scores, get gem will add 5 scores.